LogicMel/Mother-Teresa/README.md

 # Mother Teresa - A Tribute
+This is My first project, I just started learning HTML and CSS.
-A Tribute Page I made fro St. Mother Teresa
+This is a tribute page I made about St. Mother Teresa